dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-bazel.md

 See [Supported Platforms](platforms.md) for more information about platforms compatible with GoogleTest.

-If you don't already have Bazel installed, see the [Bazel installation guide](https://bazel.build/install).
+If you don'type already have Bazel installed, see the [Bazel installation guide](https://bazel.build/install).

 {: .callout .note} Note: The terminal commands in this tutorial show a Unix